FaceShield: Defending Facial Image against Deepfake Threats: Evaluating FaceShield under Image Purifications

 We conduct additional experiments to demonstrate the robustness of \textit{FaceShield} leveraging low-frequency components against various image purification techniques.
 Specifically, we evaluate the performance under three primary scenarios.

 \begin{itemize} \item \textbf{JPEG compression}: Images are compressed at quality levels of 90, 75, and 50 to introduce distortions. \item \textbf{Bit reduction}: Images are quantized to 8-Bit and 3-Bit formats, simulating lossy storage conditions. \item \textbf{Resizing}: Images are resized to 75\% and 50\% of their original dimensions and then restored to their original size.
-Two interpolation methods, $\mathtt{BILINEAR}$ and $\mathtt{INTER\_AREA}$, are applied during resizing. \end{itemize} These experiments are conducted using the IP-Adapter model~\cite{ye2023ip}, with the same dataset as in Table~\ref{table:comparison}.
-The quantitative results for PSNR and ISM are presented in Fig.\ref{fig:supp_graph}, while the qualitative results are shown in Fig.\ref{fig:sup_jpeg_bit} and Fig.\ref{fig:sup_resize}.
+Two interpolation methods, $\mathtt{BILINEAR}$ and $\mathtt{INTER\_AREA}$, are applied during resizing. \end{itemize} These experiments are conducted using the IP-Adapter model~\cite{ye2023ip}, with the same dataset as in Table 1 in the main paper.
+The quantitative results for ISM and PSNR are presented in Fig.\ref{fig:supp_graph}, while the qualitative results are shown in Fig.\ref{fig:sup_jpeg_bit} and Fig.\ref{fig:sup_resize}.
 As shown in the results, \textit{FaceShield} causes only minor performance degradation across various purification methods, yet still demonstrates superior performance compared to other baselines~\cite{liang2023adversarial,liang2023mist,salman2023raising,xue2023toward}, proving its remarkable robustness.